Drag-GameStudio/Drag-GameStudio/README.md

 # Hello! 👋 I'm Drag GameStudio
 Welcome to my GitHub profile!
-I'm a Python developer with experience in FastAPI, Flask, and other technologies.
+I'm a Python developer with experience in Django, TensorFlow, Flask, and other technologies.

 ---